 What do Manchester by the Sea, Lady Bird and Three Billboards Outside Ebbing, Missouri have in common, other than being some of the most acclaimed films of recent years?
 It is, of course, Lucas Hedges.
 In the past year, Hedges’s filmography has grown even more impressive.
 In Jonah Hill’s directorial debut, Mid90s, he plays a teenager who bullies his younger brother.

 His lead role in Boy Erased earned him a Golden Globe nomination, while in Ben is Back he joins none other than Julia Roberts, playing the titular character who returns home from rehab on Christmas Eve.
 Sundance in January saw him star in Shia LaBeouf’s biopic Honey Boy, about the relationship between a child star (Hedges) and his law-breaking, alcoholic father (LaBeouf).
 To top it all off, Hedges goes musical in upcoming A24 release Waves, focusing on the reliable themes of growing up and falling in love.

 Riley Keough: Under the Silver Lake, The Lodge, The Earthquake Bird, Zola

 Riley Keough has never been one to make safe career choices.
 She's proven her incandescent versatility in American Honey and more recently the extremes she's willing to go to in Lars Von Trier's The House That Jack Built.

-This bravery soldiers on into the new year with David Robert Mitchell's indie noir Under the Silver Lake, as well as horror film The Lodge, historical mystery The Earthquake Bird and A24 romp Zola.
+This bravery soldiers on in 2019 with David Robert Mitchell's indie noir Under the Silver Lake, as well as horror film The Lodge, historical mystery The Earthquake Bird and A24 romp Zola.
 There's no rest when you choose roles that are so wicked.